Repertoi-e/light-std/README.md

 ## This library currently provides:

-- A memory model inspired by Jonathan Blow's Jai - simple overridable allocators with an implicit global thread-local context variable, including a debug memory switch that has checks for double frees, cross-thread frees, block overlaps from allocations and etc.
-- Support for memory arenas, inspired by [Ryan Fleury](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator).
-- Utf-8 non-null-terminated string with unicode support.
-- Linked-list "hygienic macros" using C++'s concepts to access a structure's "Next" and "Prev" fields.
 - Simple, fast and hackable dynamic array, [exponential array (xar)](https://azmr.uk/dyn/), hash table etc.
 - `os` module - common operations that require querying the OS.
 - `path` module - procedures that work with Windows and Unix file paths.